AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Content-Security-Policy: explicitly defines what sources for contents are allowed for images, scripts, etc, so that nothing else will run.
 Can also define a report-uri that will log what was blocked.
 	- X-Frame-Options: prevents other sites from being able to put yours in a html frame that could dupe users.
 	- X-Content-Type-Options: tells the browser not to guess the content type of media in the app.
-	- Referrer-Policy: Sets how much of the URL another web app can see if your user navigates away. e.g., "www.blah.com" instead of "www.blah.com
+	- Referrer-Policy: Sets how much of the URL another web app can see if your user navigates away. e.g., "www.blah.com" instead of "www.blah.com/user/23523", or nothing at all.
+	- Strict-Transport-Security (HSTS): forces the connection to use HTTPS.
+Must have a certificate from a Certificate Authority (CA) installed.
+	- Feature-Policy

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?